stephendavid77/CalMind/README.md

 ## Troubleshooting

+*   **Configuration Validation Errors:** If you encounter errors related to `config.yaml` not being found or Pydantic validation failures, ensure:
-*   **`ModuleNotFoundError: No module named 'calmind'`:** Ensure you are running the script from the project root directory using `python3 -m calmind.main`.
+    *   You are running the application from the project root directory using `python3 -m calmind.main`.
-*   **`IndentationError`:** These usually occur due to incorrect spacing.
-Ensure your code editor is set to use 4 spaces for indentation.
-If you encounter them in the example usage blocks, they are likely due to subtle parsing issues; ensure those blocks are fully commented out or removed.
+    *   Your `config.yaml` file is correctly formatted and all required fields are present and have valid data types as per the Pydantic models (e.g., valid email formats, correct integer types for ports).
+Check the detailed error messages in the logs for specific validation failures.
 *   **`LLMClient Error: 404 models/gemini-pro is not found...` or `429 You exceeded your current quota...`:**
     *   **Model Not Found:** The model name might be incorrect or unavailable for your API key/region.
 Verify the correct model name (e.g., `gemini-1.5-pro-latest`) in `calmind/llm/client.py`.
     *   **Quota Exceeded:** You have hit your usage limits for the Gemini API.
 Wait for your quota to reset, or check your Google Cloud Project quotas and consider upgrading your plan if needed.
 *   **`Error 400: redirect_uri_mismatch`:** Ensure `http://localhost` and `http://127.0.0.1` are correctly added to "Authorized redirect URIs" for your "Desktop app" OAuth 2.0 Client ID in Google Cloud Console.
 *   **`Error 403: access_denied` (Google verification process):** Add your Google account as a "Test user" in the OAuth consent screen settings in Google Cloud Console.
+*   **Authentication Failed (Apple Calendar):** Ensure you are using an [app-specific password](https://support.apple.com/en-us/HT204397) for your iCloud account in `config.yaml`, not your primary Apple ID password.
+*   **Email Sending Failed (`nodename nor servname provided, or not known` or similar):** Verify your `smtp_server` and `smtp_port` settings in `config.yaml` are correct for your email provider.
+Also, ensure your `sender_email` and `sender_password` are accurate and that your email account allows third-party access or app passwords.

 ## Project Structure